An FSU student must take the ALEKS placement test prior to the first time they

-The flow chart above shows the courses where ALEKS is used for placement.
+The flow chart below shows the courses where ALEKS is used for placement.
 It also shows the prerequisite courses: MAC 2311 requires both MAC 1114 and MAC 1140, each of MAC 1114, MAC 1140 and MAC 2233 require MAC 1105.
 It also shows you can take MAC 1114 and MAC 1140 in the same semester, or in either order.
-Also ALEKS cannot place you into MAC 2312 Calculus II or a higher course.

 ALEKS can be accessed at any time using a computer with internet access and the most recent version of Java.
 The assessment consists of 25 to 30 questions, and average completion time is about 90 minutes.
 You will have 48 hours to complete the assessment; if not completed at this time, that assessment will become unavailable, and ALEKS will provide a new assessment.
 ALEKS automatically saves all progress, so the assessment does not have to be completed in one sitting, and can be reaccessed anytime within the 48 hour period by simply logging back in.